RVCC-IDMX/arcane-wiki-template/README.md

 # Arcane Wiki Demo

-This forked repository comes from a tutorial [How to Optimize Images on Netlify with the Cloudinary Build Plugin](https://spacejelly.dev/posts/how-to-optimize-images-on-netlify-with-the-cloudinary-build-plugin/) by [Colby Fayock](https://www.colbyfayock.com/) and its YouTube video [Automatic Image Optimization on Netlify with the Cloudinary Build Plugin](https://youtu.be/0YOnthePzxI)
+This forked repository comes from a tutorial [How to Optimize Images on Netlify with the Cloudinary Build Plugin](https://spacejelly.dev/posts/how-to-optimize-images-on-netlify-with-the-cloudinary-build-plugin/) by [Colby Fayock](https://www.colbyfayock.com/).

+Its YouTube video is here: [Automatic Image Optimization on Netlify with the Cloudinary Build Plugin](https://youtu.be/0YOnthePzxI)

-In it he explains how to use this repo to deploy to Netlify and make use of a Netlify build plugin titled Cloudinary
+In it he explains how to use this repo to deploy to Netlify and make use of a Netlify build plugin titled Cloudinary.

-**Thanks Colby**
+Big Thanks Colby for writing the plugin and making the tutorial

+**We include an additional feature to the project by creating an upload preset in Cloudinary that resizes the images to a smaller size so that the site's performance is improved.**

 ## Getting Started Locally